rifkiard/one-notification/README.md

 npm install one-notification
 ```

-Or in browser you can include the script from UNPKG
+Or in browser you can include the script from UNPKG:

 ```html
 <script src="https://unpkg.com/one-notification"></script>